FahadMalik36/Spring-boot-application-demo/README.md

 # Spring-boot-Application
-Spring Boot Application
+This is a simple Spring Boot Application
 The application is built with Maven.
+CRUD Api
-CRUD Api and Postgresql as database running on docker
+Postgresql as database running on docker